mlabs-haskell/cardano-open-oracle-protocol/coop-docs/03-frontend-protocol.md

 # COOP Frontend protocol

-This document contains a information about how users must interact with the COOP Publisher in order to publish new Fact Statements and garbage collect obsolete Fact Statements.
+This document contains information about how users must interact with the COOP Publisher in order to publish new Fact Statements and garbage collect obsolete Fact Statements.

 ## Publishing a Fact Statement